benchi/toc/proposals/graduation/argo.md

 * Twitter: @argoproj

 #### Existing sponsorship
-* CNCF, Intuit, Red Hat and Blackrock are the manin sponsors of Argo
+* CNCF, Intuit, Red Hat, Blackrock and Codefresh are the manin sponsors of Argo

 #### Community size